kingparra/d426/notes/04_-_database_design.rst

 * If a key uniquely identifies a column, it must also uniquely identify every row in the table.
 * In other words, unnecessary or redundant identifying columns should be removed.

+When you're actually implementing BCNF, you'll want to follow these three steps:

+1. **List all unique columns.** Remove any columns in composite keys that are not necessary for uniqueness.
+2. **Identify dependencies on non-unique columns.**
+3. **Eliminate dependencies on non-uniqe columns.**